davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

   ```

 - This should download the starter code in a directory named after your Github repository.
-After you've done this, you can work freely from VS Code or any other editor.

 ###### Working Solution